-The tasks for Sumer and Skillcast were to cater for the individual needs of multiple hubs (14 and growing), while creating a unifying brand and common compliance processes.
+The tasks for Sumer and Skillcast were to cater to the individual needs of multiple hubs (14 and growing), while creating a unifying brand and common compliance processes.

-Skillcast were able to support with their Multi-tenanted Compliance Portal.
-This ensured that each firm had their own unique space within the portal, with custom delivery of:
+Skillcast was able to support with their Multitenanted Compliance Portal.
+This ensured that each firm had its own unique space within the portal, with custom delivery of:

 - CPD schemes

 - Content

 - Workflows for Declarations and Registers

-- Email communications
+- Email communications - Reporting

-- Reporting